msuzio/StoreExample/Stories.md

 * ~~All components must still be able to execute in single-threaded mode for testing.~~
 * ~~cleanup Store -- methods should be logically grouped.~~

+## Iteration Ten
+### Focus

+Clean up tests , address code inspections, and revisit specification to review concerns from Iteration Nine

+* Cleanup overly coupled tests (use Mockito mocks)
+   * Register Test
+   * ShopperTest
+   * SimpleShoppingProcessTests
+* Review all inspections in project and fix or (very selectively) suppress where appropriate.
+* Check logic in Store/Shopper/Register against dataflow and choose if Store needs to track Shoppers
+   * this is directly to address dangling story from Iteration Nine

 ## Backlog / Discussion points
  * Assignment of Shoppers to Registers should be done from a pool of available Registers